 Researchers are actively trying to learn more about the virus behind COVID-19, and new information will be shared as it becomes available.
 The Centers for Disease Control and Prevention (CDC) is the best source of updated information.

 What are the signs and symptoms of COVID‑19?

-Illnesses associated with coronavirus disease 2019 or COVID-19 have ranged in severity, from mild respiratory symptoms to severe illness and death.
+Symptoms associated with coronavirus disease 2019 or COVID-19 have ranged in severity, from mild symptoms to severe illness.
 Symptoms of COVID-19 infection may appear 2-14 days after exposure and include: